 Choosing which assets to use to fund the sub-trusts of your loved one’s living trust is an important and complicated job.
 Unless you have a significant background in this complex field, it is best to pursue guidance from experienced professionals.
 We recommend that you involve lawyers, tax advisors, and financial planners in the decisions as to how to allocate the trust’s assets.

-When you are ready to move forward, we are here to help.
+Four issues trustees should consider as they fund sub-trusts.
+For families who created estate plans in order to minimize state or federal estate taxes, When you are ready to move forward, we are here to help.
 We encourage you to reach out for guidance.